Customer Token

 The “HS256” signing scheme requires a secret shared for generating and validating the signature.
 Advanced customer authentication uses Bloomreach Engagement private API keys for this purpose.

-Follow these steps to generate the customer token:
+To generate the customer token:

 1. Now, you have a key that consists of the API key ID and API secret.